 Q. What flares up sciatica?

 A. As pointed before, sitting on your huge wallet for long hours, wearing heels and tight pants and being overweight are the real culprits.
 However, any kind of straining that affects the spine can cause sciatica pain as well.
+For overweight using the proper shoes can be best to avoid foot pain and other feet condition.

 It should be common knowledge that improper shoes can flare up back pains and feet problems.
 Most of the body aches come from lifestyle choices-choosing fashion over healthy practices.
 By adhering to proper habits, we could live healthy and fulfilling lives.